Is the Outline Style a Rising Trend?

 Here are seven examples where you can add an outline icon inside your presentation:

 - In title slides as the theme setting picture.
-[See the below example of introduction slide with one white outline icon over a full slide photograph]
+[See the below example of the introduction slide with one white outline icon over a full slide photograph]

 - In transition slides, you can use the same icons used in the agenda/main slides.